LPP-ERM-KMS/pyRFtk/README.md

 ## Authors
 The code was developed by RF-engineer Frederic Durodie and later on refactored, packaged and documented by Arthur Adriaens

+## Example usage
+This code was extensively used for the paper [An automatic matching system for the ICRF antenna at TOMAS: Development and experimental proof](https://doi.org/10.1016/j.fusengdes.2025.114840), the code for which may be found in the examples folder.